INTRODUCTION

 Simply put shields can take unlimited strikes from any weapon unless your opponent has the ability to "Cleave".
 Shields can take limited cleave hits according to the shield point values in the chart below.
 Once a shield has no hit points left, that shield is considered "broken" and will not be able to defend a blow if struck.

 There are 4 sizes of shields that a character can learn to use.
 Below are the descriptions of each shield type.
+Level requirements are located on your class (since many things have cross-class abilities so values will fluctuate).

 Shield Definitions